 1 Ibid., p.
-379. 9 Ibid. ("Heresy"), p.
+379. 9 Ibid. (" Heresy "), p.
 377. 8 Ibid., p.
 379.

-of time to revamp the old discussion and point out anew the faiseness of the ancient position of the creed, on the ground that but few are interested to-day in maintaining it, it must not be forgotten that we are told every honest Christian must mentally accept the dogma, on the peril of his salvation, no matter how inexplicable or absurd it may appear to him.
+of time to revamp the old discussion and point out anew the falseness of the ancient position of the creed, on the ground that but few are interested to-day in main'taining it, it must not be forgotten that we are told every honest Christian must mentally accept the dogma, on the peril of his salvation. no matter how inexplicable or absurd it may appear to him.
 No theologian pretends to explain the doctrine, much less to comprehend it.
-Indeed they all admit that they must accept it as a revealed doctrine, in soite of its irrationality and because of its very incomprehensibility.
+Indeed they all admit that they must accept it as a revealed doctrine, in spite of its irrationality and because of its very incomprehensibility.
 Nevertheless every Christian communicant is taught to believe that if he rejects the dogma he does so at the risk of eternal condemnation.
-Says Dr. Watson: "We now approach the great mystery of our faith - for the declaration of which we are so exclusively indebted to the scriptures that not only is it incurable of proof, a priori, but it derives no direct confirmatory evidence from the existence and wise and orderly arrangement of the works of God."1 Again he says: " More objectionable than the attempts which have been made to prove this mystery by mere argument are pretensions to explain it."
+Says Dr. Watson: "We now approach the great mystery of our faith - for the declaration of which we are so exclusively indebted to the scriptures that not only is it incapable of proof, a priori, but it derives no direct confirmatory evidence from the existence and wise and orderly arrangement of the works of God."1 Again he says: " More objectionable than the attempts which have been made to prove this mystery by mere argument are pretensions to explain it."2 philosophy, and was thence adapted to Catholic theology in the same manner as the usages and ceremonies of the ancient religions were rehabilitated and Christianized in the Catholic rites and customs.

-If this doctrine of the Trinity is so incapable either of proof or explanation, and is likewise repugnant to reason, why, then, was it incorporated in the system of Christian theology and made the chief corner-stone of the entire structure?
-We shall soon see that it slowly crept unrecognized into the Christian system from the pagan or heathen schools of philosophy, and was thence adapted to Catholic theology in the same manner as the usages and ceremonies of the ancient religions were rehabilitated and Christianized in the Catholic rites and customs.
+If this doctrine of the Trinity is so incapable either of proof or explanation, and is likewise repugnant to reason, why, then, was it incorporated in the system of Christian theology and made the chief corner-stone of the entire structure ?
+We shall soon see that it slowly crept unrecognized into the Christian system from the pagan or heathen schools of